Seneca-Scholars/SS-Status-C6/status.md

 # Fall '25 Statuses!

+## 9/6/25
+- 1 hour - Labs
+- 1 hour 30 mins - Uploading Julieta's and Jode work schudule into google calender.
+1on1 chat with Jode about navigating her work schudule, and Google calender

+## 9/5/25

+- 30 mins uploading Jode school s, and Lauren F. work scudule into Google calender.

+- 1 hour - Uploading my ideas for Latinx Campaign, Instagram Ideas, and colletive goals for Social Media.
+Also I conducted research on similar content for Latinx campaign

+- SM team meeting 45 mins
+- Nell touchpoint 30 mins

 ## 9/4/25
-it feels so good to be back here!
-LOL.
 Today was fully dedicated to all things google calender, it took some time... but I'm glad its DONE.

 Breakdown:
 - 35 min meeting @ 4pm with Lauren R. having a check in about figurng out how she wants to break down her work schedule.

-- 3pm-6:30 - Putting in work schedules into Google Calender, fixing exisiting issues with how the class schedules were entered (wrong timing etc.)
+- 3pm-6:30 - Putting in work schedules into Google Calender, fixing exisiting issues with how the class schedules were entered (wrong timing etc.), researching inspiration for the Latinx campaign

 ## Week Of 8/16-8/31